 - 3. In 2018, the Remuneration Committee and Council approved a new 'RCM Directorate salary policy and annual review procedure'.
 This has guided, and will continue to guide, decision-making in respect of senior pay.
-A copy of the policy and procedure is included as an appendix to this report.
+A copy of the policy and procedure which is reviewed annually is included as an appendix to this report.
 This policy establishes that the Remuneration Committee will take into account: - the competitive environment and markets that the College operates within, - the fundamental principles that will guide all decisions related to remuneration, including the balance to be struck between recruiting, retaining and rewarding the best staff possible, in order to deliver the best outcomes for students, society and the economy while demonstrating effective use of resources and - the approach to setting remuneration, e.g. the extent to which economic factors, competition, market rates, roles, skills, experience and individual performance influence decision making.

 - these points are set out in more detail in the attached policy. - 4.
-RCM specific factors include the global context in which the RCM operates: its standing and market position amongst conservatories, its successes, and the market for senior talent world-wide. - 5.
-The Director reminded the Committee that they had received information throughout the year at both Council and Finance & General Purposes Committee which informed members about the RCMs performance through the 2021/22 year in respect of the areas detailed in the RCM Directorate salary policy and annual review procedure (attached at Appendix 2). - 6.
-The Committee noted that a final offer had been made by UCEA as part of the JNCHES pay negotiations of a 3% uplift to the pay spine with higher percentage increases on the lowest points.
+RCM specific factors include the global context in which the RCM operates: its standing and market position amongst conservatoires, its successes, and the market for senior talent world-wide. - 5.
+At the meeting held on 6 June 2024, the Director reminded the Committee that they had received information throughout the year at both Council and Finance & General Purposes Committee which informed members about the RCM's performance through the 2023/2024 year in respect of the areas detailed in the RCM Directorate salary policy and annual review procedure (attached at Appendix 2). - 6.
+It was noted that after careful consideration, the College had decided not to opt in to the JNCHES pay negotiations for staff other than the senior staff for 2024/2025, in order to allow for greater flexibility.
+The Committee noted that the JNCHES pay negotiations for 2024/2025 were ongoing.
+The Committee approved the recommendation of a 3% uplift to the RCM payscale to be effective from 1 August 2024.

-Pay awards for senior staff 2022/2023
+Pay awards for senior staff 2024/2025

-- 7. In determining pay awards for 2022/2023, the Remuneration Committee took into account the context in which the RCM is currently operating: - The national negotiations on an annual cost of living award for 2022/2023 - The current financial situation of the RCM - Pay in the wider economy and the ongoing cost of living crisis - 8.
-At the meeting on 16 June 2022, The Director presented the RCM Progress summary 2021/2022.
-A full report was later presented to the RCM Council on 6 July 2022 - 9.
-The Director presented the Directorate Annual Reviews for the year 202/2022, which highlighted key achievements and future plans and objectives for individual Directorate members.
+- 7. In determining pay awards for 2024/2025, the Remuneration Committee took into account the context in which the RCM is currently operating: - The national negotiations on an annual cost of living award for 2024/2025 - The recommendation of a 3% uplift to the RCM payscale - The current financial situation of the RCM - The financial context across the sector and the ongoing cost of living crisis - 8.
+At the meeting on 6 June 2024, the Director presented the RCM Progress summary 2023/2024.
+A full report was later presented to the RCM Council on 3 July 2024. - 9.
+The Director presented the Directorate Annual Reviews for the year 2023/2024, which highlighted key achievements and future plans and objectives for individual Directorate members.
 The high calibre of Directorate colleagues, in terms of leadership and support, was particularly commended by the Director. - 10.
-The Committee considered and approved the salary recommendations for the Director and the other members of Directorate.
+The Committee considered and approved the salary recommendations for members of the Directorate. - 11.
+The Committee gave thorough consideration to the Director's proposal to utilise the first of two discretionary points for Grade 11 and approved that this be implemented from 1 August 2024 for the six members of staff currently at the top of the Grade.